 To cover these costs we ask every member for a donation after their first year of becoming a member.

-to record your hours!
+Record your hours!
 Reporting your hours helps us keep track of how many exchanges are conducted and evaluate our progress.
+These figures are also used for funding purposes.